 |Shikoku||June 5||July 18|

 |Chugoku||June 7||July 21|

 |Kanto||June 8||July 21|

 What should you expect from the rainy season?

 The humidity of the rainy season creates the perfect environment for mold to grow.
-Visitors should take care with their belongings by keeping their things dry by airing their suitcases and bags out.
+Visitors should take care with their belongings and keep their things dry by airing their suitcases and bags out.
 Food should be kept properly refrigerated.

 Traveling to Japan during the rainy season

 For most travelers, the rainy season isn’t the ideal time to visit Japan.
 The rain and storms which characterize the period put a lot of people off.
 Both the periods before and after are more popular times to go.